fabian416/sami/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4> -->

 🧪 Game where users have to chat and discover who is the AI agent, which disguises as a human on every game.
-Over time, the adaptive AI would be almost unrecognizable.
+Over time, the adaptive AI aims to be unrecognizable.

-⚙️ Built using NextJS, RainbowKit, Foundry, Wagmi, Viem, and Typescript.
+⚙️ Built using Typescript, Eliza, NextJS, Express, Supabase, RainbowKit, Foundry, Wagmi and Viem.

 ## Requirements